Last updated on July 18, 2025

 Chromatic Cube is an Arena Cube Draft format featuring the biggest most colorful Limited experience you can find.

-In MTG parlance a cube draft, or just “cube”, is a custom draft format.
-They’re like regular drafts but with the cards hand-picked from all across Magic by the cube's designer.
-Rather than players opening boosters from a specific set, a cube's creator curates a pool of cards from whichever sets they think are the most fun, and then players draft from that pool.
+In MTG parlance a Cube draft, or โ€œCubeโ€, is a custom Draft format.
+Theyโ€™re like regular drafts but with the cards hand-picked from all across Magic Arena by the cube's designer.
+Rather than players opening boosters from a specific set, a Cube's creator curates a pool of cards from whichever sets they think are the most fun, and then players draft from that pool.

-So for example, you could design a high-powered cube that uses only Modern-legal rares.
-Or go below Pauper Cube levels and just include Standard-legal commons.
-Or mesh Wilds of Eldraine and March of the Machine, but without their bonus sheets.
-Adding as much or as little removal as you wish.
-Or, really, do anything you want, mixing and matching for any sort of synergies, flavors, and power level that you think will be fun – designing and building cubes is, for some folks, the Magic in MTG.
+For tabletop, you could design a high-powered cube that uses only Modern-legal rares.
+Or go for Pauper Cube levels and just include Standard-legal commons.
+Or mesh only bonus sheets like The Big Score, Final Fantasy: Through the Ages, and Wilds of Eldraineโ€˜s Enchanting Tales.
+Designing and building cubes is, for some folks, the Magic in MTG.

 Take the three types of cubes on MTGA: Arena Cube, the Tinkerer's Cube, and Chromatic Cube.
 Their only difference is their pool of cards, with Chromatic Cube having: